 If you’re not going to eat your whole harvest immediately, store the small fruits, still in husks, in a refrigerator, cool basement, garage, or root cellar.
 Under ideal conditions, they can store from 6 weeks to 3 months.
 When frost threatens in autumn, cover the plants with a row cover or frost blanket to protect the crop.
 This can extend the season for several weeks.

 We love to eat our ground cherries straight from the garden, popping the golden fruits from the husks and into our mouths.
-You can also bake the berries in scones, pies, tarts, and cakes, stew them with sugar and vanilla to make a sublime sauce for ice cream, or turn them into a tasty jam.
+You can also bake the berries in scones, pies, tarts, and cake, stew them with sugar and vanilla to make a sublime sauce for ice cream, or make preserves and turn the berries into a tasty jam.
+They also make a delicious salsa!

 To read more from Niki about shaking up your veggie garden with new, unusual, and global crops, purchase a copy of Veggie Garden Remix via Amazon or your local bookseller.